 Coaching the next generation of inclusive leaders

-This article on coaching, performance management an inclusive leadership is by Marshall E-Learning, one of the sponsors of the SDF conference and a company that has continuingly supported the work of the SDF.
+This article on coaching, performance management and inclusive leadership was written by Marshall E-Learning, one of the sponsors of the SDF conference and a company that has continuingly supported the work of the SDF.

 In an ever more competitive economy, forward-thinking organisations are doing whatever they can to be more attractive to the best candidates regardless of their personal characteristics.

 They are also very engaged with increasing their productivity and creativity within their organisations, through coaching and performance management.

 A major part of attaining these goals is the inclusive nature of an organisation and how the next generation of leaders are being coached to become aware of diversity and equality issues.